- Thomas Carter

 In the offseason, though, tragedy strikes on more than one occasion.
 Ladouceur gets a heart attack from pushing himself so hard and one of the teammates set to graduate and go on to the University of Oregon football program is shot and killed.
 To make matters worse, at the beginning of the next season, the team loses… TWICE!

-This movie tries so hard to play up the terrible football game loss that happens, almost to the point that it comes across as worse than a major health problem with the coach and the death of a former teammate.
+This movie tries so hard to play up the terrible football game loss that happens to the point where it comes across as worse than a major health problem with the coach and the death of a former teammate.
 This in turn leads to a greater problem with the picture.

 It’s apparent right away that the keys to having continued success are right there in front of them, and not in constant doubt like in “Friday Night Lights” when the star of the team is injured or in “Remember the Titans” where the team had to overcome racial issues.

-This leads to quite a lack of tension or suspense as it is almost a certainly that the team will win.
-The movie tries really hard to portray them as underdogs, but it just doesn’t work.
+This leads to a lack of tension or suspense as it is almost a certainty that the team will win.
+The movie tries hard to portray them as underdogs, but it just doesn’t work.

 Another thing those other movies had, and also other movies such as “Coach Carter,” were charismatic, energetic coaches who became like father figures, where you felt a real bond between them and the team.
 This movie didn’t have as much of that.
 Of course this is a true story, and maybe this is the way that coach really is.
 And if so more power to him, he has won a ton of games with that style.

 The problem is that it just doesn’t make for very compelling cinema.
 Caviezel plays the character in such a dull, monotone way that it simply isn’t engaging.

 The supporting cast felt lacking, too.
 The assistant coach played by Michael Chiklis yelled a few times and there was the angry father played by Clancy Brown who also yelled a few times.
 But they offered no level of depth beyond that.